Why You Need to Make Sleep a Number 1 Priority [Updated]

 How to get more sleep

 - Set your alarm.
 Set your alarm for the same time every morning and commit to getting up at that time.
 Getting your body into a consistent rhythm every day will help you get to sleep at night.

-- Get your vitamin D. Daylight has a significant impact on your sleep, as it regulates your sleeping and waking cycle.
+- Get your Vitamin D. Daylight has a significant impact on your sleep, as it regulates your sleeping and waking cycle.
 If you can, get outside every day and soak in the sun for a few minutes.

 - Follow a ritual.
 Before bedtime, do the same activities to give your body the signal that it’s time to wind it down.
-Some things you could do include showering, listening to soft music, reading a book or doing gentle stretching.
+Some things you could do include showering, listening to soft music, reading a book or doing gentle stretches.
 Avoid watching TV or looking at an electronic screen, as these are stimulating activities.

 If you’re being seriously affected by a lack of sleep, visit your physician to get to the root of the problem.

 For information about your health insurance needs, contact InsureOne Benefits today!